Nixxs/cora/README.md

 - ~~Display logging output in the visualiser~~
 - ~~Make it easier to setup the project from scratch (use poetry)~~
 - ~~setup the project so it can be used from pypi~~
-- manage the conversation history better to work more effciently with the token limit
+- ~~manage the conversation history better to work more effciently with the token limit~~
-    - drop the oldest messages from the conversation history (these can be logged via the logger util later)
-    - consider keeping the most recent messages but summurizing the rest of the history to reduce as much as possible.
 - Allow cora to monitor things and report back/notify as events occur (third thread)
 - remember message history between sessions
 - Build and implement ML model for wake-up word detection